 - West Virginia from Virginia(1863)

 Texas was an independent Republic that was admitted to statehood in 1845.

 The remaining 32 states were territories claimed or acquired by the United States and governed by the federal government until admitted to the Union in accordance with the Northwest Ordinance tradition for the transition of U.S. citizen populated federal territories to statehood.

 The legal and political process for integration of lands west of the 13 original states was an issue dating back to the British colonial period.
-The Northwest Ordinance was enacted under the Articles of Confederation in 1787 to provide for integration of the territory Northwest of the Ohio River claimed by the new American nation.
+The Northwest Ordinance was enacted under the Articles of Confederation in 1787 to provide for integration of the territory Northwest of the Ohio Rivers which was claimed by the new American nation.